Robgea/GraysonAPI/readme.md

 * Add a user to your organization

+* Get a list of locations in your organization.

+* Get a list of amenities in your organization.

-* More will be coming shortly.
+* More coming soon.

+All of this is very rough right now.

 # Example of use: